TheSmallGrove/elite.repositories/README.md

 The entity has to implement "IEntity" to enforce the constraints on the IRepository<T, K> interface.
 After this step you have to create the repository as the following example:

+[NOTE] There is now a breaking change in release 1.1 because of a semplification in design that enable other feature and remove the need to manually write GetByKeyAsync and DeleteByKeyAsync

     public interface ICategoryRepository : IRepository<Category, int>
     {
         Task<Category> GetByName(string name);